Favicon in Desktop Search Results is Back to Testing – January 25, 2020

-Google seems to have bigger plans for 2020 and to start with the new Google search results Desktop design has been matched with that of the Mobile.
+Google seems to have bigger plans for 2020 and to start with the the design of the Google search results for Desktop has been matched with that of the Mobile.

 Last year, our search results on mobile gained a new look.
 That’s now rolling out to desktop results this week, presenting site domain names and brand icons prominently, along with a bolded “Ad” label for ads.
 Here’s a mockup: pic.twitter.com/aM9UAbSKtv